markyoder/wasp_clone/wasputils/README.md

   </array>
 </document>
 ```
-Any xml element with the atttribute `dec="true"`  indicates a 'decorative' input component, required syntax and could be ignored by most higher level interpreters.
+Any xml element with the attribute `dec="true"`  indicates a 'decorative' input component, required syntax and could be ignored by most higher level interpreters.

 The attribute `loc="line.column"` indicates the input components location in the file.